hvalentina0424/python-challenge/README.md

 The total number of votes each candidate won

-The winner of the election based on popular vote.
+The winner of the election based on popular vote

-The Polling Analysis looks similar to the following:
+Your analysis should align with the following results:

 Election Results
 -------------------------